 Applications for tax abatements are due on or before the due date for payment of your first tax bill.

 Final Thoughts on Real Estate Assessed Value vs. Fair Market Value

-Basically, a property's assessed value is a valuation placed on a property by the county tax assessor for the sole purpose of taxation.
+Basically, a property's assessed value is a valuation placed on a property by the county tax accessor in whatever Florida county you live in, for the sole purpose of taxation.
 Fair Market Value of a property, on the other hand, is the agreed-upon purchase price between a willing buyer and seller under usual and ordinary circumstances in a real estate transaction.
 Fair Market Value is the highest price that the property will bring when listed and marketed for sale on the open market to a buyer who is purchasing with full knowledge of the property's highest and best use.

 Other resources concerning real estate valuation worth a look:

 - What is the definition of assessed value in real estate via Investopedia.

 - One of the top home selling tips you will find regarding the sale of a property is pricing it correctly!

 - What is the fair market real estate value by Wikipedia.com.